 Setting Realistic Weight Loss Goals

-Starting with goals that fit your life and skills is key to lasting weight loss.
+Starting with goals that align with your life and skills is key to achieving lasting weight loss.
 Goals like “lose weight fast” can be too vague and lead to disappointment.
 Aim for clear, balanced goals that you can stick to.

 Defining Your Desired Outcome

 First, think about what success means to you.
-Maybe it’s feeling more energetic, fitting into clothes better, or lowering your blood pressure.
-Having clear reasons helps keep you motivated, even when it gets tough.
+You might feel like you have more energy, clothes fit better, and your blood pressure is lowering.
+It is clear why we must stay motivated even when the going gets tough.
 Experts say small, steady steps are better than big leaps.

 The SMART Criteria for Goal Setting